wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    The Vault "cubbyhole" is each user's private "locker".
 All secrets are namespaced under a token.
 When that token expires or is revoked, all the secrets in its cubbyhole are revoked with it.
 Even the root user cannot reach into a cubbyhole.

-   However, secrets in the key/value secrets engine are accessible to other tokens if its policy allows it.
+   However, secrets in the key/value <a href="#SecretsEngines">secrets engine</a> are accessible to other tokens if its policy allows it.

-   To provide cover by ensuring that the value being transmitted across the wire is not the actual secret (but a reference to the secret), Vault's <strong>cubbyhole response wrapping</strong> is used where the initial token is stored in the cubbyhole secrets engine.
+   To provide cover by ensuring that the value being transmitted across the wire is not the actual secret (but a reference to the secret), Vault's <strong>cubbyhole response wrapping</strong> is used where the initial token is stored in the cubbyhole <a href="#SecretsEngines">secrets engines</a>.
 The wrapped secret can be unwrapped using the single-use wrapping token.
 Even the user or the system created the initial token won't see the original value.

    This mechanism provides malfeasance detection by ensuring that only a single party can ever unwrap the token and see what’s inside (given a limited time).